Sylvia Olden Lee: Biography

 Lee taught at a number of universities, including the Curtis Institute of Music.
+She is well known as a masterclass teacher.

+She was the vocal coach for Kathleen Battle.

 Lee's brother was the prominent African-American graphic designer Georg Olden.
 In 2017, Lee was commemorated in a concert at Carnegie Hall, sponsored by the Foundation for the Revival of Classical Culture.

+Sylvia Olden Lee died on April 10, 2004 due to pancreatic cancer.